 “Over the following months, the tether to the world outside my mind was made stronger by other books,” says Powers.
 That growing strength allowed him to get the help he needed to begin getting his life back in balance.

 “I needed the help of real-life human beings over a significant period before I got better, and staying better requires diligence and attention even now,” says Powers.
-That staying better is built on a foundation of connecting to others, and the written word.
+Staying better is built on a foundation of connecting to others, and the written word.

 “I have found books to be profoundly and incomparably useful in my life,” says Powers, “for they helped me hold on to it.”